RubberDuckCollector/quizlet-write/README.md

 - [x] streak feature (100% = perfect streak)
 - [x] records system where the program dumps the contents of `results.txt` into a new file with the current date and time accurate to the second into a records dir
 - [x] statistics and tracking - daily word count of terms done
-- [x] expand --rand functionality to randomise at the end of each round, instead of only at the start of the session
+- [x] expand --rand functionality to randomize at the end of each round, instead of only at the start of the session
 - [x] tell the user the previous terms done today and the new terms done today
 - [x] 2024-08-31: implement a feature that allows the user to have more than one session open at a time
     - 11-10-2024: (this is done by having separate files tracking the progress of each session, no two files would conceivably be of the same session because the name is decided by time up to 6 digits on the second)